Get this deal! Call now.

-To find even more information on how an Endurance auto protection plan can help you, give our award-winning customer care team a call at (800) 253-8203 or request a free, no-obligation quote today.
+To find even more information on how an Endurance auto protection plan can help you, call our award-winning customer care team at (800) 253-8203 or request a free, no-obligation quote today.
 You can also find even more extended warranty comparisons and other articles on automotive topics like DIY maintenance tips, vehicle buying guides and much more by visiting the Endurance blog.

 While owning a car is incredibly liberating, it doesn’t come cheap.
 In August 2023, AAA announced that the average annual cost of running and maintaining a vehicle had just passed..

 Your protection is our top priority.
 Your quote is in progress and you will